framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 implementation.
 In other words, encapsulation is also essentially an implementation detail.
 FP solves this by making data immutable and making functions easily composable.

 Mutable state is just bad.
-It prevents refactoring to leverage concurrent, it leads to hard to find bugs in complex programs, and it also erases any notion of time in your program (because you have only the current version of the state, rather than the series of values that were transformed to get to that point).
+It prevents refactoring to leverage concurrency, it leads to hard to find bugs in complex programs, and it also erases any notion of time in your program (because you have only the current version of the state, rather than the series of values that were transformed to get to that point).
 FP solves that by removing mutability.